dzharii/awesome-typescript/contributing.md

   * Add section title to Table of contents.
 * Search previous suggestions before making a new one, as yours may be a duplicate.
 * Add your links: `* [link-name](http://example.com/) - description`
-* If your link isn't in english, use (Lang) after the link.
+* If your link isn't in English, use (Lang) after the link.
 * Check your spelling and grammar.
 * Send a Pull Request.